 June 24, Midsummer Day

-This was the midpoint of the growing season, halfway between planting and harvest.
-(The English church later celebrated this day as the birthday of John the Baptist, who foretold the birth of Jesus exactly six months later.
+Around the time of the summer solstice, this day was the midpoint of the growing season, halfway between planting and harvest.
+(The English church later celebrated this day as the birthday of John the Baptist, who foretold the birth of Jesus exactly six months later.)

 September 29, Michaelmas